atcol/weave/README.md

 ## Examples

-There are a number of examples defined in `.chaos` files.
+There are a number of examples defined in `.weave` files.
 See the `examples` folder.

 Executing the chaos binary with the following flags and a file with the contents as follows `chaos from apt-update.chaos`: